Wayne State facts

 - Seventy-five Percent of WSU's 240,000 alumni live in Michigan, providing leadership for the state's economic renewal.

-- About thirty percent of Michigan's practicing physicians — and more than forty percent of practicing physicians in Wayne, Oakland and Monroe counties — received all or part of their medical training at Wayne State University.
+- About thirty percent of Michigan's practicing physicians — and more than forty percent of practicing physicians in Wayne, Oakland and Macomb counties — received all or part of their medical training at Wayne State University.

 - Seventy-five percent of Wayne State Law School graduates live and work in Michigan.